‘DWTS’ Pro Alan Bersten Hilariously Snuggles In Bed With His Mirrorball Trophy Ahead Of Season 29 Finale

 “Get a room!!!” another added.

-Other told Alan to hold tight for another DWTS win in the future.
+Another told Alan to hold tight for another DWTS win in the future.

 “You’re still my champ!” another chimed in.